kRaath/plugin-plentymarkets/README.md

   - Enable / Disable The Plugin
   - Enable / Disable Product Reviews ( if enabled, product attributes will also be sent to eKomi i.e.  product id, name, image and URL )
+  - Enable / Disable Group Reviews ( if enabled, Reviews of child/variants products will also be added  )
   - Insert Client Store Plenty IDs.
 Multiple comma separated Plenty ID can also be added.(optional)
   - Select Mode. (for SMS, mobile number format should be according E164)
   - Insert your Interface Shop Id
+  - Choose Order Statuses on which you want to send information to eKomi.
   - Insert your Interface Shop Secret
-  - Choose Order Statuses on which you want to send information to eKomi.
+  - Client Store plenty IDs comma separated (optional) to activate to client stores /sub shops
+  - Referrers Filter (out) to filter out the orders.
+  - Insert Text when no reviews found.

   **Note:** Please make sure, The Shop Id and Secret is correct.
 In the case of invalid credentials the plugin will not work.